Why Your Puppy Bites (And Why “No” Doesn’t Work)

 Saying "no" feels like you're doing something.
 You're not.
 You're just making noise while the puppy continues the behaviour you're trying to stop.

-Why redirection often fails
+Why redirection can fail

-"Redirect to a toy" is standard advice.
-Puppy bites hand, you offer toy, puppy bites toy instead.
-Except half the time they ignore the toy and go straight back to your hand.
+"Redirect to a toy" is standard advice.Puppy bites hand, you offer a toy, the puppy bites the toy instead.
+Sometimes it works beautifully if you’re consistent.
+But many people also complain that they just they ignore the toy and go straight back to your hand.

-Why redirection fails:
+Why redirection can fail:

 Timing - If you offer the toy after they've already started biting you, you've just reinforced biting you.
-The sequence the puppy learns is: bite hand → toy appears.
+The sequence the puppy learns is: bite hand = toy appears.
 You've accidentally taught them that biting your hand produces toys.

 Value mismatch - Your hand is warm, reactive, interesting.
 A rubber toy is not.
 If the toy isn't higher value than your hand, the puppy won't take it.
 You're offering them something boring in exchange for something fun.